tiendatscorpy/certified-aws-solutions-architect-associate/4-aws-security-and-disaster-recovery/advanced-iam.md

         - Return credentials for users logged in with IdP (Facebook login, Google login, OIDC)
         - AWS recommends against using this, use Cognito instead
     - **GetSessionToken**:
-        - Fro MFA, from an user or AWS account root user
+        - For MFA, from an user or AWS account root user

 ## Using STS to Assume a Role